zeus074/Amstrad_Multicart/README.md

 SW2: Slide switch 2 position (DPDT)

-*Resistors r4 or r5 can not be mounted if the respective inputs A17 or A18 are used they are not managed by the dipswitch
+*Resistors r4 or r5 can not be mounted if the respective inputs A17 or A18 are used by the console and not managed by the dipswitch

 **Realization:**